ajcwebdev/dash-transcripts/markdown_files/2024-01-15-insurance-on-dash-platform.md

 [61:36] So that's what we want to test it with, and we will move into that as soon as we can with a stable testnet.
 [61:43] So that's the plan, and we'll just do that as soon as we can.
 Well, that sounds great.
 [61:48] Well, I really look forward to being updated along the process of crafting this solution.
 And thanks for joining us today, Rodrigo, and we look forward to talking to you again
 [61:59] in the future.
-And I also wanted to thank each one of you, Ryan, Amanda, and the Dash community.
+And I also wanted to thank each one of you, Rion, Amanda, and the Dash community.
 [62:09] Also for the trust of DIF, because I am invested by DIF.
 So I wanted to thank the whole community for this.
 [62:18] You are the ones who make it possible.
 Right on.
 [62:22] Thanks for joining us, everybody.
 See you next time.